 Study abroad is strongly encouraged for students studying German.

-Double Major with Business
+Double Degree with Business

 Students enrolled in the Culverhouse College of Commerce and Business Administration may pursue a dual major program combining the German track of the foreign language major and international business.
 German track requirements for the dual major program vary slightly from the above description.
 See a list of foreign language requirements for dual majors in the Undergraduate Catalog.

-Double Major with Engineering
+Double Degree with Engineering

 Students enrolled in the College of Engineering may also pursue a dual major program combining the German track of the foreign language major and their field of engineering.
 Students interested in that option are urged to contact early on any German program faculty member or contact directly Dr. Mareen Fuchs, Special Advisor for German and Engineering.